-This topic shows you how to use the Azure Functions quickstart in the portal to create a simple "hello world" function that is invoked by an HTTP request.
-To learn more about Azure Functions, see the Azure Functions Overview.
+This topic shows you how to use Azure Functions to create a "hello world" function that is invoked by an HTTP request.
+Before you can create a function in the Azure portal, you must create a function app to host the serverless execution of your function.

-In the Quickstart tab, click WebHook + API and choose a language for your function, then click Create a function.
-A new predefined function is created in your chosen language.
+Click the New button, then click WebHook + API, choose a language for your function, and click Create a function.
+A function is created in your chosen language using the HTTP triggered function template.

 Test the function

-Since the Azure Functions quickstarts contain functional code, you can immediately test your new function.
+Since the function templates contain working code, you can immediately test your new function right in the portal.

 &name=yournameto the URL and execute the request.
-Note that the same information is written to the logs and the same string is contained in the body of the response message.
+The same information is written to the logs and the same string is contained in the body of the response message.

 This quickstart demonstrates a simple execution of a basic HTTP-triggered function.
 To learn more about using Azure Functions in your apps, see the following topics: